AshDevs/Clip_Bot/README.md

-# Corvidae
+# Clip Bot
-Corvidae's discord bot, made by HardlyAPro#0001

-This bot allows users to give feed back privatly and will also get the stream teams clips for the last 24 hours and post them into a chat channel.
+A bot that gets your teams clips from twitch and posts them into discord every 24 hours from bot start up